uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 .. cpp:function:: ~task_arena()

     Destroys the ``task_arena`` instance, but the destruction may not be synchronized with any task execution inside this ``task_arena``.
-    Which means that an internal task arena representation associated with this ``task_arena`` instance can be destroyed later.
+    It means that an internal task arena representation associated with this ``task_arena`` instance can be destroyed later.
-    Not thread safe w.r.t. concurrent invocations of other methods.
+    Not thread-safe for concurrent invocations of other methods.

 .. cpp:function:: void initialize()